McLaren Vale

 McLaren Vale has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact the area.
-Key projects include McLaren Vale Central Shopping Centre, Onkaparinga Heights Housing Development, Majors Road Interchange, and Willunga Basin Water Infrastructure Expansion.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects that may impact this region.
+Notable ones include McLaren Vale Central Shopping Centre, Majors Road Interchange, Willunga Basin Water Infrastructure Expansion, and Old Coach Road Reconstruction at Maslin Beach.
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.